-In order to receive the Doctorate of Advanced study degree, one must fulfil the entry requirements – general education, a Bachelor degree (UK RQF / EQF Level 6) and a Master Degree (UK RQF / EQF Level 7) or a Bachelor Degree (UK RQF Level 6) plus substantial professional or research experience of at least 5 years of any recognised academic institution worldwide.
+In order to receive our Doctorate degree, one must fulfil the entry requirements – general education, a Bachelor degree (UK RQF / EQF Level 6) and a Master Degree (UK RQF / EQF Level 7) or a Bachelor Degree (UK RQF Level 6) plus substantial professional or research experience of at least 5 years of any recognised academic institution worldwide.
 Our institution adds two additional requirements: a demanding program of research study proposed by the student and approved by our Institution and independent research, culminating in the production of a postgraduate thesis and possibly, additional supervised research projects of smaller extend.
 Publication(s) of the thesis research results in recognised (indexed) academic journals will be taken into consideration, especially if they are related to the discipline and the subjects of the research projects and/or the thesis.

-During the Doctorate program, the student determines the area of study and programme of work with a supervisor and will be provided with appropriate research training to enable him/her to complete the programme of research.
+During the Doctorate program, the student determines the area of study and programme of work with a supervisor and will be provided with appropriate research training to enable her/him to complete the programme of research.
 This will culminate in the preparation of a thesis which is submitted for assessment by internal and external examiners, together with an oral examination.

 The research program should be specific and have depth and focus.
 Often, this is achieved through double supervision between schools / institutions.
 To complete the thesis goals, students identify and work closely with at least one faculty member, to design and implement a research project related to their academic discipline and write a thesis related to that research.
 They then defend their thesis during a faculty examination committee meeting that include visiting external examiners from other institutions.

-Duration: 6 semesters
+Normal Duration: 6 semesters

 Tuition fees: 16.750 euros per semester (special conditions apply depending on the needs of resources of each separate candidate).